Skip to Content

 In DegreeWorks, courses that do not count for federal financial aid will be listed in the ‘Fallthrough’ section at the bottom of the audit worksheet.

-The Office of Student Financial Aid and Scholarships will notify you, via your USC email, if one or more of your courses does not meet requirements of your program of study and may affect your federal student financial aid.
+The Office of Student Financial Aid and Scholarships will notify you, via your USC email, if you are enrolled in courses that may decrease your eligibility for federal student financial aid.
 In addition, you can view your CPoS status at any time on Self Service Carolina:

 • Select “Student”